DanieleGiovanardi2408/DanieleGiovanardi2408/README.md

 ---

 Data scientist by training, builder by instinct.
 I work across the whole pipeline: **business intelligence** and **predictive modeling** on real operational data, **embeddings & RAG** for search that actually answers, **scraping** to build the datasets nobody hands you.
 Some of it becomes products at [**MayAI**](https://mayai.it), where we build AI that works the way Italian businesses do.
-Measurable, reproducible, deployable — not demos.
+Measurable, reproducible, deployable.

 ## 🔧 Projects